 During Kent's time at Arkansas, the Razorbacks were one of the top track & field and cross country programs in the country.
 The women's team had six top-10 finishes at NCAA Track and Field Championship meets.
 The Razorback harriers advanced individuals to the NCAA Cross Country Championships each year he was there, including qualifying the team each of the last three years after winning regional championships.
 Arkansas finished in the top 20 all three of those years.

-A native of Valparaiso, Ind., Kent ran collegiately at Ball State and Iowa on the cross country and track teams.
+A native of Valparaiso, Indiana, Kent ran collegiately at Ball State and Iowa on the cross country and track teams.
 The new Purdue distance coach specialized in the 3,000-meter run and 5,000-meter run, and finished 10th in the 5k at the Big Ten Indoor Championships during his senior year.